-Types of Nail Gun
+Which Kind of Nail Gun do You Need?

-Brad or Finish Nailers are for finishing work like fixing moldings, baseboards or tacking down ply or other sheet material.
+- Brad or Finish Nailers are for finishing work like fixing moldings, baseboards, or tacking down ply or other sheet material.

-Weight is a big factor when you are choosing a nail gun.
+- Weight is a big factor when you are choosing a nail gun.
 The more powerful machines can weigh up to ten pounds.
 This can be tough if you are going to be working over your head a lot of the time.

-Look out for 'bump mode' and 'timer mode' if you are choosing a finishing nailer.
-These are useful features when accuracy is not important but a lot of nails are needed to hold something in place.
+- Look out for 'bump mode' and 'timer mode' if you are choosing a finishing nailer.
+These are useful features when accuracy is not important, but a lot of nails are needed to hold something in place.
 If you are fixing down ply as part of flooring preparation, for instance, you just 'bump' the head of the gun against the surface and it fires.
 Alternatively, the gun can be set to fire at regular time intervals.

-The most important thing is to get the right kind of gun for the jobs you have in mind.
+- The most important thing is to get the right kind of gun for the jobs you have in mind.
 Just to repeat: framing nailers are for structural work and deliver big nails, finishing nail guns deliver small to medium-sized nails for more delicate work.

 If you are looking for a tough, powerful machine- whether it is for framing or finishing- expect to pay around $350.
 For light work, something like a Black and Decker nail gun will give good service for less than $100.

-DEWALT 18V Angled Finishing Nailer
+Cordless DEWALT 18V Angled Finishing Nailer

-This is not the lightest cordless nailer and it certainly isn't the cheapest at around $350 online and $400 in many stores.
+This is not the lightest finishing nailer and it certainly isn't the cheapest at around $350 online and $400 in many stores.
 On the other hand, it is perhaps the best overall for finishing work.

 The real advantage is its sheer power.
 You can move at speed with this machine- it delivers five nails a second.
 It is comfortable with 16 gauge nails from one and a quarter inches to two and a half inches.

-Weight: 8.5 pounds.
+Weight: 8.5 pounds

-Paslode Straight Finish Brad Nailer
+Lightweight, Straight Finish Brad Nailer from Paslode

 A lockout mechanism makes it impossible to shoot when empty and there are special tips that will not mark the surface you are working on.

-Not everyone is planning to use a nailer everyday.
+Not everyone is planning to use a nailer every day.
 And some of the nailers on this page really are designed to be tough enough for everyday use.